 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-With Roe v.
-Wade hanging in the balance, Texas is poised to ban nearly all abortions if the ruling is overturned.
-The Texas Tribune analyzed data on abortions reported to the state to see who has accessed abortion in Texas — and who stands to lose access in a post-Roe world.
+After the U.S. Supreme Court overturned Roe v.
+Wade, Texas will ban nearly all abortions in the coming weeks.
+The Texas Tribune analyzed data on abortions reported to the state to see who has accessed abortions in Texas — and who stands to lose access in a post-Roe world.

-Texas already has the most restrictive abortion law in the country.
-After the law prohibiting abortions after about six weeks into a pregnancy took effect Sept.
-1, the number of abortions statewide from September to December dropped by 46% compared with the same period in 2020, according to preliminary data from the Texas Health and Human Services Commission.
-Data on abortions performed in 2022 is not yet available.
+Texas already had one of the most restrictive abortion laws in the country.
+After a law prohibiting abortions after about six weeks into a pregnancy took effect Sept.
+1, 2021, the number of abortions statewide from September to December dropped by 46% compared with the same period in 2020, according to preliminary data from the Texas Health and Human Services Commission.

 Around 50,000 to 55,000 Texans obtained abortions each year from 2014-21.
 Before that, more than 60,000 abortions were obtained yearly.
 These totals account only for abortions performed legally in Texas and don’t include people who went out of state or obtained abortion-inducing medication without a prescription.